VAT & Bookkeeping

 UAE considerations

 In the UAE, e-invoicing readiness is not a standalone IT project - it is the same clean-books discipline that VAT returns, corporate tax records, WPS payroll checks, free zone administration, and bank reviews already depend on.
 A business with accurate TRNs, a consistent chart of accounts, and no backlog is most of the way to e-invoicing readiness without doing anything invoicing-specific.
-Because the model is decentralised and provider-based, mainland, free zone, Dubai, Abu Dhabi, and Sharjah businesses all face the same core requirement: produce a compliant structured invoice and connect to an Accredited Service Provider.
-Pair this guide with Finsera's bookkeeping service, and treat any date in this article as an announced timeline to verify against current Ministry of Finance and FTA guidance before committing to a system change.
+Because the model is decentralised and provider-based, mainland, free zone, Dubai, Abu Dhabi, and Sharjah businesses all need a compliant structured invoice and an ASP once their applicable phase begins.
+Pair this guide with Finsera's bookkeeping service and check the live Ministry of Finance material before committing to a system change.

 Common questions